bandonga/bandonga.github.io/collections/_linux/02-essential.md

 ---
-title: "2 - Using Essential Tools"
+title: "Linux: Using Essential Tools"
-excerpt: "This certification guide will provide a comprehensive overview of Red Hat Enterprise Linux, RHEL 7, covering the EX200 exam topics, in order to be a RHCSA - Red Hat Certified System Administrator Guide."
+permalink: /linux/essential/
+excerpt: "Notes and resources about Linux"
-last_modified_at: 2018-01-02 21:28:04 +00:00
+last_modified_at: 2022-02-07 21:28:04 +00:00
 toc: true
 ---